-Taylor Porter's estate planning and tax practice is now five-persons strong, having hired three additional attorneys to join senior partners John McDermott and Mary Hester.
+Taylor Porter's estate planning and tax practice is five-persons strong, having recently hired three additional attorneys to join senior partners John McDermott and Mary Hester.
 Rebecca Hinton, Justin Mannino and Ryan Gonzales add to Mary and John’s more-than 65-years of tax and estate planning experience and ensure the firm’s clients continue to adhere to the oft-changing tax and estate planning statutes and regulations both locally and nationally.

 Staying abreast of industry trends and regulations is and always has been important to our Firm and a duty to our clients.

 Estate Planning and Administration

 "U.S. Tax Filing Deadline Moved to July 15, 2020," by Rebecca Hinton, March 20, 2020